Manchester United's wasted season under Ralf Rangnick exposed at Anfield as Liverpool highlight the gulf in class

 How have United used that time?
 Players that might have been dispensed with earlier have continued to pick up a salary, their moves blocked with the club seemingly in stasis.
 Others such as Rashford, who it was hoped could be rejuvenated, now look lost.

-If Solskjaer seemed too close to the club to diagnose its problems, too vested in the message that the progress was real, Rangnick has appeared too distant.
+If Solskjaer seemed too close to the club to diagnose its problems, too invested in the message that progress was real, Rangnick has appeared too distant.
 His analysis has been accurate but delivered as if he is helpless to stop it, merely an observer to the malaise.

 Rangnick spoke of a lack of intensity, then a lack of physicality.
 Creativity has been a concern.
 He had improved the defence but against Norwich was still left bemoaning United's knack for conceding goals than no other team does.